 He also talks about Paul Manafort, which I found very interesting.

-You know, they're gonna push forward.
+You know, they're going to push forward.

-There's no prosecution yet, moving forward with M, which is referring to Manafort, got to contact Steele.
+There's no prosecution yet moving forward with M, which is referring to Manafort, got to contact Steele.

 They knew it.